mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

     Mi: Tell me a  bit  how you came up with those aims in your game, in terms of coming up with a plan.
     Ma: What for the things that we need to do to it to finish it?
     Mi: Yeah.
 Oh, just even from the beginning point.
 How did you plan together as well?
-    Ma: Well we started off on Paper didn’t we.
+    Ma: Well we started off on paper didn’t we.
 That's the first thing we did.
 I think it was a benefit actually.
 We, we did a lot of sketching didn’t we and a lot of brainstorming ideas and seeing and trying to test out whether it would work.

-However later in the interaction, direct sketching in sofware was outlined.
+Later in the interaction, the parent outlines a different use of prototyping, that of sketching directly into software.

+     Ma: insert example here.

+For this pair, the child appears to prefer sketching directly into software.
+The father also appreciates potential problems of translating ideas from paper into a digital format.

+Another pair Te and De echo this interaction
-- Da - invites move to paper but Te happy to work on the screen for immediate feedback. keeping flow going.
+ Da - invites move to paper but Te happy to work on the screen for immediate feedback. keeping flow going.

 This pattern completion is mirrored in the work of other pairs.